What Does It Mean To Have a Clean Driving Record?

 Ultimately, state rules vary widely.
 That’s why it’s a good idea to assume that your insurer knows any information about your driving history over the past 5 to 10 years.

 Getting Points Removed From Your Driver’s License

 If you have points on your license, then you do not have a clean driving record.

 Fortunately, you can remove points by contacting your local DMV and working your way through their procedures.
 Some states make it very tedious to remove points.
 In other states, it is quite simple.

 In most states, you remove points by paying the DMV a fee.
 In other states, or for more serious points violations, you may have to take a defensive driving course.

-If you need a clean driving record for a job (or to qualify for lower insurance premiums), then contact the DMV to remove points from your record.
+To remove points from your license for a job, or to simply lower your auto insurance premiums, take a look at our guide, here.
 The incident that caused the points should remain on your record for five to ten years, although the points will disappear.